 We use a multi-channel marketing approach that concentrates on informing all potential stakeholders for large and medium sized construction projects about our products.
-This includes giving Continuing Professional Development ("CPD") seminars to architects, contacting developers directly via personal contacts or direct marketing, briefing main contractors at trade shows we attend, maintaining memberships with professional bodies in the construction and audio-visual markets, and an active social media presence.
+This includes giving Continuing Professional

+Development ("CPD") seminars to architects, contacting developers directly via personal contacts or direct marketing, briefing main contractors at trade shows we attend, maintaining memberships with professional bodies in the construction and audio-visual markets, and an active social media presence.
 We have a robust reseller network that we support constructively with technical expertise, demonstration units and marketing materials.

-Over the next two to three years, we plan to focus on both larger scale opportunities, such as Inspire Casino Resort, the Magok Meeting, Incentives, Convention, and Exhibition ("MICE") complex in South Korea and NEOM City in Saudi Arabia as well as numerous smaller and mid-size projects.
-We currently have a signed contract with Inspire Casino, the Magok MICE complex, and are in discussions for future projects regarding NEOM City and various other opportunities in the United States and the APAC region.
+Over the coming years, we plan to focus on both larger scale opportunities, such as Mohegan INSPIRE Entertainment Resort, the Magok MICE complex Meeting, Incentives, Convention, and Exhibition ("MICE") complex in South Korea and NEOM City in Saudi Arabia as well as numerous smaller and mid-size projects.
+We are in the final stages of construction with Mohegan INSPIRE Entertainment Resort, the Magok MICE complex, and are in the final stages of construction.
+Additionally, we are in discussions for future projects regarding NEOM City and various other opportunities in the United States and the APAC region.
 Our smaller projects, which we believe will be a large driver for growth and will represent a larger mix of our pipeline over time, have a shorter sales cycle and reduce volatility in our revenue stream.
 Examples of recent smaller projects include a media wall in Incheon Airport in Korea, a showroom for Porsche in the United Kingdom, and various rental and media related projects in the United States.